 General purpose monitoring and control of the on-board security unit (e.g., Alarm Flag Reset).

 Several on-demand or on-event reporting mechanisms and corresponding messages are specified in the Extended Procedures.
-They provide non-real-time or non-systematic reporting of frame verification status at the receiving end of an SDLS-secured uplink.
+They provide non-real-time or non-systematic reporting of frame verification status at the receiving end of an SDLS-secured forward link.
 They enable further investigation of security events occurring on-board.

 Frame Security Report (FSR)

-The SDLS Extended Procedures specify a new type of telemetry frame Operational Control Field (OCF) which is fully compatible with the existing SDL protocols (TM, AOS, and USLP) [4], [6], and [7], for reporting of the on-board security unit status.
+The SDLS Extended Procedures specify a new type of telemetry frame Operational Control Field (OCF) which is used for frame security reporting and is fully compatible with the existing SDL protocols (TM, AOS, and USLP) [4], [6], and [7], for reporting of the on-board security unit status.

 Justification

-This Frame Security Report (FSR), which is the protocol data unit transmitted from the Recipient to the Initiator of an SDLS secured TC, AOS, or USLP uplink, provides the systematic, real-time mechanism allowing the SDLS function at the receiving end to report the status of uplink TC, AOS, or USLP frame verification to the sending end.
+This Frame Security Report (FSR), which is the protocol data unit transmitted (in an OCF) from the Recipient to the Initiator of an SDLS secured TC, AOS, or USLP forward link, provides the systematic, real-time mechanism allowing the SDLS function at the receiving end to report the status of forward link TC, AOS, or USLP frame verification to the sending end.

-The FSR is similar to the COP-1 Communications Link Control Word (CLCW) [11] which provides real-time reporting of the status of uplink TC, AOS, or USLP frame acceptance by the COP-1 function to the sending end.
+The FSR is similar to the COP-1 Communications Link Control Word (CLCW) [11] which provides real-time reporting of the status of forward link TC, AOS, or USLP frame acceptance by the COP-1 function to the sending end.

 Summary of capabilities